Never Give Up On Your Prospect: Reviving Cold Leads

 Don’t let it get cold in the first place

+With an effective lead management process in place, you can reduce the likelihood of a lead going cold.
 According to Obermayer, leads often go cold because a sales rep fails to follow up with a prospect early enough in the sales cycle, and the prospect doesn’t remember inquiring about the product in the first place.

 Keith Rosen, author of Coaching Salespeople Into Sales Champions, says reps should be careful not to check in with customers when they want something.
 Rosen gives the example of the salesperson who sells a subscription-based service, but only contacts his customer when it’s time to renew.